gusai184/torrent/README.md

 Features Implemented:

-1.Multi-Tracker(Server) to serve request for all clients.
+- Multi-Tracker(Server) to serve request for all clients.
-2.User Authentication
+- User Authentication
-3.File sharing visibility to specific Group and Users 4.Piece Selection Algorithm to balance Load Sharing 5.Compatabile to run on Local Host and different IP and Ports provided by User
+- File sharing visibility to specific Group and Users
+- Piece Selection Algorithm to balance Load Sharing
+- Compatabile to run on Local Host and different IP and Ports provided by User